civican/legisinfo/44-1/bills/C-18/bill_text.md

 ### Section 51

-**In the course of making available** news content that is produced primarily for the Canadian news marketplace by news **outlets** operated by eligible news **businesses**, the operator of a digital news intermediary **must not act** in any way that
+In the course of making available news content that is produced primarily for the Canadian news marketplace by news outlets operated by eligible news businesses, the operator of a digital news intermediary must not act in any way that

-unjustly discriminates against **an eligible news** business;
+unjustly discriminates against an eligible news business;

 gives undue or unreasonable preference to any individual or entity, including itself; or

-subjects **an eligible news** business to an undue or unreasonable disadvantage.
+subjects an eligible news business to an undue or unreasonable disadvantage.

 ### Section 52

-  ****(1)**** An eligible news business or group of eligible news businesses may make a complaint to the Commission if the business or group has reasonable grounds to believe that an operator has, in relation to the business or a member of the group, contravened section `51`.
+  **(1)** An eligible news business or group of eligible news businesses may make a complaint to the Commission if the business or group has reasonable grounds to believe that an operator has, in relation to the business or a member of the group, contravened section `51`.

   **(2)** In determining whether an operator has contravened section 51, the Commission may take into account any factor it considers appropriate, but it must take into account whether the conduct in question is